-- There are various interpretations of what a mobile CMS is, as well as that technical requirements each of them have.
+- There are various interpretations of what a mobile CMS is, as well as the technical requirements each of them has.

 - Although powering native mobile apps is the focus, it's impossible to ignore mobile websites.

 - A true mobile CMS gives you all the features of a mobile BaaS, as well as editorial workflows for non-technical users.

 - A mobile CMS should enable you to deliver content to any portable device – phones, tablets, watches, and even VR headsets.

 - There is no true headless “portable CMS” for editing content on the move – however, certain alternatives exist.

 - In a mobile-first and IoT world, Headless CMS consistently generates more advantages than legacy CMS.

 When somebody says “Mobile CMS” they could actually have a few different things in mind, raising a few complications towards the concept – there are various interpretations of what a mobile CMS is.
 The following are the 3 most common interpretations of what a mobile CMS is:

 1. A CMS to manage content in native mobile apps.